-At a hearing held on May 8, 2024, the parties indicated that they would be submitting an agreed-upon order regarding payment of 80% of the fees in Dechert's First Interim Fee Application, FTI's First Interim Fee Application, and the "bankruptcy" fees set forth in Reed Smith's First Interim Fee Application are currently scheduled, subject to be a full reservation of rights for the final fee hearing.
-Also, on May 8, 2024, the Bankruptcy Court heard on April 16, 2024.
-See Docket No. 497argument, and reserved decision, on Reed Smith's "arbitration" fees.
+Following a hearing held on May 8, 2024, on May 14, 2024, the Bankruptcy Court entered a first interim order granting 80% of the fees in Dechert's First Interim Fee Application, FTI's First Interim Fee Application, and the "bankruptcy" fees set forth in Reed Smith's First Interim Fee Application subject to a full reservation of rights for the final fee hearing.
+[Docket No. 676].
+Also, on May 8, 2024, the Bankruptcy Court heard argument, and reserved decision, on Reed Smith's "arbitration" fees.

-3. Issues with the Debtors' Reporting Obligations

-(a) Schedules and Statements
+- 3. Issues with the Debtors' Reporting Obligations - (a) Schedules and Statements